iterative/cml.dev/content/docs/self-hosted-runners.md

 newly-launched instance.
 See [Environment Variables](#environment-variables) below for details on the `secrets` required.

-🎉 **Note that jobs can use any Docker container!** To use functions such as `cml-send-comment` from a job, the only requirement is to [have CML installed](/doc/cml-with-npm).
+🎉 **Note that jobs can use any Docker container!** To use commands such as `cml send-comment` from a job, the only requirement is to [have CML installed](/doc/cml-with-npm).

 ## Docker Images